jongodinez/intro-to-CS-python/README.md

-# intro-to-CS-python
+# Learning python

-Intro to python course for the Bachelor's in Computer Science degree
+This is a repo of various Python excercises.